Lattice-Based Quantum Advantage from Rotated Measurements: Introduction

 \begin{theorem}[Informal] Let $\lambda$ denote the security parameter.
 Suppose that $n, m, q, \sigma, \tau$ are functions of the security parameter $\lambda$ that satisfy the constraints given in \cref{fig:parameters} from \cref{sec:prelim} and $\tau \geq 2m\sigma$, and suppose that the $\LWE_{n,q,G ( \sigma, \tau )}$ problem is hard.
 Then there exists a one-round client-server remote state preparation protocol such that for any $\alpha \in \mathbb{Z}_q$, the client can delegate the preparation of the state $\ket{\alpha}=\frac{1}{\sqrt{2}}\left( \ket{0} + e^{i \, 2\pi \alpha / q} \ket{1} \right)$ with the following guarantees: \begin{itemize} \item If the server follows the protocol honestly, then they prepare a state $\ket{\beta}$ such that $\bigl\|\ketbra{\alpha}- Z^b \ketbra{\beta}Z^b \bigr\|_1 \leq \frac{4\pi m \sigma}{q}$, where $\norm{\cdot}_1$ denotes the trace norm and $b\in \{0,1\}$ is a random bit that the client can compute after receiving the server's response. \item The server gains no knowledge of $\alpha$ from interacting with the client. \end{itemize} \end{theorem}

-\paragraph*{Additional Applications.} The techniques in this paper invite application to other cryptographic tasks, including verifiable random number generation, semi-quantum money, and encrypted Hamiltonian simulation.
+\paragraph*{Additional Applications and Future Directions.} The techniques in this paper invite application to other cryptographic tasks, including verifiable random number generation, semi-quantum money, and encrypted Hamiltonian simulation.
 In~\cref{sec:future directions}, we discuss possible future research directions for these three topics, and we offer some preliminary results.

+There is ample room for further optimization of our results on lattice-based proofs of quantumness.
+One of the advantages of our proof of soundness for Protocol~$\mathbf{Q}$ (\cref{thm:pfsound}) is that it is based directly on the security of a simple lattice-based encryption scheme (\cref{fig:kem}).
+(This is in contrast to the proof of quantumness in \cite{brakerski2018cryptographic}, in which the soundness proof is based on the ``adaptive hardcore bit property'' and its relationship to the security of LWE encryption schemes is more indirect.)
+A natural next step to improve our results would be to try to replace the encryption scheme in \cref{fig:kem} with a more efficient single-bit encryption scheme.
+In particular, a Ring-LWE or Module-LWE based encryption scheme could allow for substantially less quantum computation time for an honest prover in Protocol~$\mathbf{Q}$.